-I’ve been married 36 years, I have 3 children and their wonderful spouses, 2 grandkids with another one on the way…and a grand dog.
+I’ve been married 40 years, I have 3 children and their wonderful spouses, 6 grandkids with another one on the way…and two grand dogs.
 Life right now is pretty sweet.
 I feel I’m at a point where I’d like to be able to help teach and guide the upcoming generation of new photographers.
 It’s always fun to see how others express and connect with photography.

 Growing up, school was never really my thing; so right out of high school I started working for PCA based out of Chicago.
 During this time, I was traveling around the Midwest photographing kids and babies at the Kmart, Ventures, Jupiter, Target, and Shopko.